Chapter 14:

 “A friend of hers saw!
 Look, once the police get here, we’ll see what can be done.
 Now please, just wait…” Wilhelmina’s teacher returned to consoling the children.
 Harper eyed one particular girl; seeing her thousand-yard stare, and the abundance of adults focused on her, she stood out.

 The little girl felt it instantly!
 That boring sensation tore into the child’s mind, digging for the memories!
 A trickle of blood spilled from Harper's nose, but he drilled deeper!
 Like booting up a computer, slowly the eager teen’s senses were linked with the young girl.
 Images and sounds were reconstructed bit by bit around him, and her paralyzing terror gripped Harper, but he fought on!
-Needing support to stay standing as a growing migraine ravaged him, Harper sheepishly steadied himself with Vergil’s shoulder.
-That sensation yanked Vergil back to reality, noting his friend’s physical distress!
+Needing support to stay standing as a growing migraine ravaged him.
+Harper sheepishly steadied himself with Vergil’s shoulder.
+That sensation yanked Vergil back to reality, witnessing his friend’s physical distress!
 In the end, Harper finally found what he wanted, the moment Wilhelmina was taken…

 The two girls were on the playground.
-Wilhelmina glumly sat under the jungle gym alone with her pink hood pulled tightly over her bushy gray locks.
+Wilhelmina glumly sat under the jungle gym alone with a pink hood pulled tightly over her bushy gray locks.
 The girl approached, speaking with her.
 “Wil…are you okay?”

 “…No. I want to go home.”
 She huffed, curling up.
 Wilhelmina’s shaking was evident even through the pink outdoor wear.
-The girl pulled her phone out and brought up a video on how to construct a rocket, trying to show it to Wilhelmina, who just pushed away and ran!
+The girl pulled her phone out and brought up a video on how to construct a rocket, trying to show it to Wilhelmina, who just pushed away and ran off!
 “Leave me alone!”

 “Makenzie!
 Makenzie, are you alright?!
 Call the nurse!”
 The teachers shouted, breaking Harper of his spell!
-On the ground lay the little girl, convulsing, blood pouring from her nose, eyes rolling into the back of her head, as the adults began administering first aid!
+On the ground lay the little girl, convulsing, blood pouring from her nose, eyes rolling into the back of her head, as adults began administering first aid!

 “I…yeah!”
 He replied, hurriedly wiping away the blood under his own nose!
 (Fuck…that was Juan, right?
 It was so him!
 No chance in hell it wasn’t!
 Does…does this mean this is also my fault?
 No!
 He saw Wilhelmina in the woods…but why would he take her?!)

 “What are you saying, dude?!
-Are you…you’re not going to find her yourself?!”
+Are you…you’re not going to find her yourself!”

 Part 3

 “D-don’t bother!
 I wasn’t looking for that…brat!”
 She said, basically running off!
 (Stupid nerd!
 I’ll call him right now!)
 After finding an empty hallway, she pulled up her phone and immediately called Nicolaus!
 The phone rang…and rang…and rang until it connected!
-“Nicolaus…you’d better lis-” Cut off by the answering machine.
+“Nicolaus…you’d better listen—” Cut off by the answering machine.
 Amala huffed and pouted, holding back a hissy fit, but only barely.
 “Nicolaus…call me.”
 She said, leaving the message…then deleting it when the chance came.
 Dejected, Amala marched to the bathroom and sat in a stall, silently, lonely, meditating on her solitude.

 Stillness blanketed the restroom until Amala’s text message notification resounded!
 [We need help!
 Something bad happened!]
 A message blinked on screen from Harper, until it was retracted almost instantly!